PlasticRanger

 Multiple grades should be utilized depending on the comfort range and quality.
 Grades with values as high as 10,000 g./m2/day (+560%) are considered the best.
 Typical TPU has a vapor transmission below 1 500 g./m2/day.

-Traditional TPU material can be modified with breathable ones to tune up the breathability according to the needs.
+Traditional TPU material can be modified with breathable ones to tune the breathability according to the needs.

 Scratch Resistance